Beee4life/acf-city-selector/README.md

 The plugin works in the following situations:
 * in a single field
 * in a repeater field
-* in a group (as single and repeater)
+* in a group
-* in a flexible content block (as single and repeater)
+* in a flexible content block
+* in an accordion field
-* as a clone field
+* as a cloned field

 The plugin has NOT been tested yet in the following situations:
-* as a repeater field on a user page
 * on taxonomy pages
 * on settings pages
-* most front-end usage (except single use)
+* most front-end usage (except single/repeater use)
 * with the Gutenberg editor (and don't hold your breath either, I hate it)

 Select2 does NOT work yet for the following field types/situations:
-* when adding a layout in a flexible content field
+* when adding a new layout in a flexible content field
 * when adding a new row in a repeater field

 Sometimes the loading of states/cities, takes a few seconds...
-Don't know why...
+Don't know why yet...
 This seems to be very random and unpredictable.

 <a name="todo"></a>